Rishabhltfb/Stage-Backend/README.md

 ## CI/CD Workflow

-This project uses github actions for automantic deployment to AWS when code is pushed to the main branch.
-Github repository includes AWS secrets.
+This project uses GitHub actions for automatic deployment to AWS when code is pushed to the main branch.
+The Github repository includes AWS secrets.

 ## Deployment